raviduttramanujapu/python_book/README.md

 * return many outputs
 * **Excercise** Create a bar chart
 * Doc Strings
+* Namespace
+    * Values inside functions are not available outside
+    * Values wont change, if it is modified inside a function
+    * Import is local for function
+    *
 * Multiple return statements
     * Inside the functions have return statements inside if and else